anoop-dev0/anoop-dev0/README.md

 - ⚡ Fun fact: ...
 -->

-I am a full stack developer working mostly with javascript technology. \n I love to learn and explore things and currently learning Rust-lang.
+I am a full stack developer working mostly with javascript technology.
+I love to learn and explore things and currently learning Rust-lang.

 You can reach me on - anoop.uietk@gmail.com